 This is another typically British wedding dress code.
 A “lounge suit” is simply a suit.
 It could be black or dark grey, with a white shirt and a smart tie, which doesn’t have to be black.
 For the ladies, a cocktail dress at knee-length is perfect.
 A long evening dress would be over the top on this occasion.

 Don’t be fooled by the word “casual” here.
 The couple does not want you to arrive in jeans.
 Men should wear a suit and tie, but can take their jacket off later during the reception party if the groom and groomsmen lead by example.
-Women will want to wear a cocktail dress, a very dressy skirt and top.
+Women should wear a cocktail dress, or a very dressy skirt and top.

 Casual sounds like you’re allowed to turn up wearing anything you like.
 However, you should read “casual” the same as “casual Friday” at work.
-Again, jeans are not appropriate.
-He should wear a button-down shirt and dress trousers, shoes can be brown.
-She can don a summer dress, or a pretty blouse with a skirt or smart trousers.
+Jeans are not appropriate.
+Men should wear a button-down shirt and dress trousers, shoes can be brown.
+Women can don a summer dress, or a pretty blouse with a skirt or smart trousers.

-Cocktail attire usually means an evening wedding, but you should avoid looking like you’re going to a nightclub.
-An elegant frock that’s neither too formal nor too casual is perfect.
+Cocktail attire usually means an evening wedding, but you should avoid looking like you’re going to a club.
+An elegant dress that’s neither too formal nor too casual is perfect.
 Men should stick to a dark suit and tie.

 Attending a themed wedding?
 Or perhaps the event takes place at Christmas or New Year’s?
 This dress code depends entirely on the date and the venue, and will usually come with further instructions from the couple.
 You’ll normally be safe wearing formal cocktail attire with added flair and sparkle.

-- DON’T ever wear white to a wedding unless specially asked to.
+DON’T wear white to a wedding unless specifically asked to.
 It’s the bride’s colour.

-Finally, if there are no instructions on the invite, it’s safest to err on the side of caution… those wedding photos last forever!
-If in doubt, ask the bridal party for advice.
 Remember it’s an honour to be invited to a wedding, so pick an outfit that’s respectful and doesn’t bring attention to yourself.
-Then you can simply enjoy the day and focus on the celebration of love.
+Then you can simply enjoy the day and focus on the celebration of love!